-Our detailed blog post discusses a variety of factors that you should consider when deploying Stardog Cluster as well as some adjustments you should make depending on your workload.
+Our detailed blog post discusses a variety of factors you should consider when deploying Stardog Cluster, as well as some adjustments you should make depending on your workload.

 Stardog Cluster depends on Apache ZooKeeper.
 High Availability requires at least three Stardog and three ZooKeeper nodes in the Cluster.
 ZooKeeper works best, with respect to fault resiliency, with an ensemble size that is an odd-number greater than or equal to three: 3, 5, 7, etc. See ZK Admin for more details.

-With respect to performance, larger Stardog clusters perform better than smaller ones for reads, while larger cluster sizes perform worse for writes.
+With respect to performance, larger Stardog clusters perform better than smaller ones for reads but worse for writes.
 It is the responsibility of the administrator to find the right balance.

-ZooKeeper maintains the list of cluster members, therefore, if any node loses its connection to ZooKeeper, it will have to rejoin the cluster syncing any necessary data in order to remain consistent with the other nodes in the cluster.
+ZooKeeper maintains the list of cluster members; therefore, if any node loses its connection to ZooKeeper, it will have to rejoin the cluster and sync any necessary data in order to remain consistent with the other nodes in the cluster.
 ZooKeeper also manages cluster-wide locks for write transactions, administrator operations, and joining nodes.

 In case the Coordinator fails at any point, a new Coordinator will be elected out of the remaining available Participants.
 Stardog Cluster supports both